neoalienson/hexo-analytics/README.md

 # hexo-analytics
-A Hexo plugin to enable Google Analytics, Tag Manager and Microsoft Clarity
+A Hexo plugin to enable Google Analytics and Microsoft Clarity.
+Many themes provide analytics but using plugin decouple the capability from theme.

 ## Configurations